Kate Beckinsale Bares Decolletage And Updates Fans On Coexisting With A ‘Hidden Mouse/Marmoset/Ewok’

-A polished look is not unusual for the stunning English actress, but as of late, social media fans have probably become more familiar with the prolific and hilariously-directed videos of her fluffy Persian cats, so her glamorous selfie was extra well-received.
+A polished look is not unusual for the stunning English actress, but as of late, social media fans have become more familiar with the prolific and hilariously-directed videos of her fluffy Persian cats.
+So, her glamorous selfie was a refreshing surprise and particularly well-received.
 The post garnered more than 80,000 likes in the first few hours after it was uploaded.

-Kate held the camera high above her head for the image, providing an extremely flattering angle for the portrait.
-She turned her head to one side and raised her chin, which emphasized the curve of her jaw and long, lean neck.
+Kate held the camera high above her head, which provided a flattering angle for the portrait.
+She turned her head to one side and raised her chin, which emphasized her long, lean neck and the curve of her jaw.

 A natural, diffused light enhanced her delicate features and flawless complexion.
 She seductively pouted her full, rosy lips and let them rest ever-so-slightly apart.
 Her eyes were obscured by stylish white sunglasses with dark reflective lenses and a cat-eye design.